The ultimate E-mobility guide 2022: everything you need to know about electric cars

 We can find established players in the mobility field like Toyota, Ford, BMW, Audi, or Honda, but the superstar of electric mobility is only one: Tesla.

-Under the leadership of the (in)famous Elon Musk, the American company has existed since 2003 and brought the first e-series car onto the market in 2008, creating a cult-like following!
+Under the leadership of the infamous Elon Musk, the American company has existed since 2003 and brought the first e-series car onto the market in 2008, creating a cult-like following!

-A large-scale factory, the "Gigafactory" in Berlin-Brandenburg, is to be completed in 2022 in order to further boost production and satisfy the high demand more quickly.
+In addition to electric cars, the company has also been producing batteries and solar systems in-house.
+Tesla now offers six model series and, according to its own figures, sold almost 500,000 vehicles in 2020.
+A large-scale factory, the "Gigafactory" in Berlin-Brandenburg, is to be completed this year in order to further boost production and satisfy the high demand more quickly.

 The Appinio study also confirms the stardom of Tesla: two out of three EV owners drive a Tesla (67%).

 Tesla also stands out as a top-of-mind brand: more than a third (39%) think of Tesla first when they hear the word electric car.
+No other brand is so often associated with the positive attributes of innovative, futuristic and environmentally friendly as Tesla.

 Only when it comes to aspects such as passion and speed can competitors like Porsche outperform the American manufacturer.